nunomaduro/laravel-pot/README.md

 ## About Laravel Pot

-Laravel Pot was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a set of commands to inspect Laravel's container
+Laravel Pot was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a set of commands to inspect Laravel Application's container.

 ## Installation & Usage